MohawkTSDB/mohawk/benchmark/README.md

-## Banchmarks
+## Benchmarks

 Read + Write time [Sec] Banchmark : 1000 writes + 1000 reads

 #### Performance

 When run on desktop, cpu and memory usage are also recorded.
-On VM, see the [Performance](/banchmark/PERF.md) doc.
+On VM, see the [Performance](/benchmark/PERF.md) doc.

 #### Run on desktop: